cybercortex-robotics/CyC_LoMaCoR/README.md

 ## Introduction

-We use the following CyberCortex.AI filters.
+LoMaCoR uses the following CyberCortex.AI filters.
 For details regarding the CyberCortex.AI OS, please visit <a href="https://www.cybercortex.ai" target="_blank">www.cybercortex.ai</a>.
+For the proprietary filters, download their binaries and place them in the ```bin/filters``` folder.

 | Component | License | Source | Notes |
 | :--- | :---: | ----------: | :--- |